alinesresende/soccer-stats-hub/README.md

 ### 3.4 - Develop the `/matches` endpoint so that it is possible to register a new match in progress in the database

 - The route must be of type `POST` and return the match inserted in the database;

-- It will be validated that it is not possible to enter a match without a token;

 - If the token is not informed, the following message must be returned with a `401` status: